 Studies observed how the use of CBD stimulates new bone growth as well as serves to strengthen bones that have been damaged by osteoporosis.

 This is unpleasant, but it can also lead to more detrimental health problems like significant weight loss which is particularly dangerous in some populations of dogs.

-Whether administered following a neurological event or as ongoing treatment for patients with a high likelihood of a neurological event, CBD was shown to protect the brain from damage and reduce the likelihood of an event taking place.
+Whether administered following a neurological event or as an ongoing treatment for patients with a high likelihood of a neurological event, CBD was shown to protect the brain from damage and reduce the likelihood of an event taking place.

 With type 1 diabetes, CBD can regulate the immune system to reduce damage to the pancreas which results in worsening of diabetes symptoms.
 In type 2 diabetes, CBD can also improve sensitivity to insulin.

 16. Immune System